-A few offbeat treks including the popular-among-locals trek of ‘Foota Saur’ — a place considered auspicious for its green-water late.
+A few offbeat treks include the popular-among-locals trek of ‘Foota Saur’ — a place considered auspicious for its green-water late.

 Though an unheard of place, Hallan Valley is well listed in Google Maps.
 Just Google Hallan Valley, that’s it, you won’t have any problem arriving in getting there.
 Also remember, you do not need to drive all the way to Manali (if coming from Kullu).
 Take the old-Kullu Manali highway from Kullu and you will come to the town of Naggar.
 At about 3 km from Naggar (towards Manali) the road to Hallan Valley will come on your right.

 Those coming from Delhi or Chandigarh on a public bus can take a local bus to Naggar, from Kullu (so book your bus only until Kullu, and not Manali).
 From Naggar, a taxi will drop you anywhere in Hallan Valley in under 300 Rupees.
 From Manali, taxis take around 500 Rupees.

 - Please note that there are two Hallan Valleys (Hallan 1 and Hallan 2) and we are talking about Hallan 1 here.

 - Also, note that there are no cash points in Hallan Valley, so get all the cash you may need before you get there.